jipolanco/PencilFFTs.jl/docs/src/benchmarks.md

 processors with 2×20 cores per node.

-The number of MPI processes along each decomposed dimension, $P_1$ and $P_2$, was automatically determined by a call to `MPI_Dims_create`.
-In our tests, MPI tends to create a balanced decomposition with $P_1 ≈ P_2$.
+The number of MPI processes along each decomposed dimension, $P_1$ and $P_2$, was automatically determined by a call to `MPI_Dims_create`, which tends to create a balanced decomposition with $P_1 ≈ P_2$.
 For instance, a total of 1024 processes is divided into $P_1 = P_2 = 32$.
-Different results would be obtained with other combinations, but this was not throughly tested.
+Different results may be obtained with other combinations, but this was not tested.

-The source files used to generate this benchmark are available [in the PencilFFTs repo](https://github.com/jipolanco/PencilFFTs.jl/tree/master/benchmarks).
+The source files used to generate this benchmark, as well as the raw benchmark results, are all available [in the
+PencilFFTs repo](https://github.com/jipolanco/PencilFFTs.jl/tree/master/benchmarks).